On Rastall gravity formulation as a $f(R,\mathcal{L}_m)$ and a $f(R,T)$ theory: Introduction

 \section{Introduction}

-In the general relativity (GR) theory the conservation of the stress-energy tensor (SET), $T^{\mu\nu}$, in a curved space-time is a straightforward generalization of its conservation in Minkowski space through the equivalence principle.
-This is a kind of minimalist (even if apparently quite natural) approach to implement the behaviour of matter fields in a curved space.
-In this case, the non-trivial geometry intervenes in the conservation law by means of the covariant derivatives and the metric field.
-This approach can be easily incorporate in a Lagrangian formalism through the Einstein-Hilbert Lagrangian.

-The simplest way of generalizing the conservation law, while still maintaining the validity of the equivalence principle, is to make the divergence of the SET proportional to the gradient of the curvature scalar $R$, i.e.

-with ${}_{;\mu}$ denoting the covariant derivative.
-This proposal was first made by P. Rastall \cite{rastall}.
-The field equations compatible with Eq.~\eqref{Rastallcons} can be obtained by combining the expressions written originally in Ref. \cite{rastall} and are given by
+In general relativity (GR), the stress-energy tensor (SET) is commonly defined as the variation of the matter action with respect to the metric.
+With this definition, and within GR, the SET conservation (i.e., $\nabla_\mu T^{\mu \nu} = 0$) is a consequence of both the field equations and diffeomorphism invariance \cite{Wald:1984rg}.
+On the other hand, for other theories of gravity, diffeomorphism invariance needs not to imply the SET conservation.
+This issue is detailed in Appendix \ref{sec:App}.

+Considering spacetime geometries beyond Minkowski, one could, in principle, suppose a generalization of the standard SET conservation relation as follows:

+This was the proposal of Rastall \cite{rastall}, and we use the superscript $^{\R}$ to specify a SET that satisfies the above relation.
+It should be pointed out that locally this SET conservation becomes $\partial_\mu T^{\R \mu \nu} = 0$ only if $\partial_\mu R = 0$ locally.
+In general, even though locally one can choose coordinates such that the metric is close to the Minkowski metric, this does not imply that the Ricci scalar (or its derivative) can be approximated by zero.
+Hence, Eq.~\eqref{Rastallcons} seems to define a relation that is incompatible with GR.
+That is, assuming that the SET is a quantity accessible by experiments, there seems to be a physical distinction between GR and the Rastall case.

+On the other hand, Eq.~\eqref{Rastallcons} is not sufficient to define a theory.
+For instance, it could be used together with scalar-tensor gravity \cite{Fabris:2011wz}, or it could be implemented more closely to the GR context.
+In the latter case, the field equations read \cite{rastall, cosmo}

-where $\gamma$ is the free parameter of the theory (setting $\gamma = 1$ recovers GR).
-Using these field equations together with the Bianchi identities, the conservation of the SET can be recast in the following form
+where $\kappa = 8\pi G$ and $\gamma$ is the free parameter of the theory (setting $\gamma = 1$ recovers GR with a standard SET).
+Using these field equations together with the Bianchi identities, the SET from Rastall's proposal satisfies

-Rastall gravity has received some criticism.
-For example, Visser stated in Ref. \cite{visser} that Rastall gravity is nothing more than GR somehow {\it disguised}, a claim which has been criticized in Ref. \cite{darabi}.
-In some sense, this controversy does not touch the fundamental original approach by Rastall, stated as a modification of the conservation laws due to space-time curvature which is, in our opinion, the more appealing and physically sound aspect of Rastall gravity.
-It is also not evident how Visser's argument applies to multi-fields models, since the redefinition in the SET are less evident in this case.
-We remember, concerning this point, that our universe contains many different components which can only approximately be represented by a single fluid approach.

-Another difficulty that Rastall's proposal encounters is that Eq.~\eqref{eq: Rastall Gmn = Tmn} was assumed \textit{ad-hoc}, that is, without any Lagrangian formulation, due to the non-conservative nature of the theory.
-A Lagrangian formulation for Rastall theory was first proposed in Ref. \cite{smalley}, but with the serious drawback, recognized by the author himself, that the Lagrangian function found was not a scalar density.